Key Features of this course

-Need Accommodation when you come to the workshop? – download our list
+Need Accommodation when you come to the workshop? – Accommodation list 2020

 Our workshops in Worcestershire are generally held minutes from Junction 1 M42, Bromsgrove.
 See shop for details.

 Should you need to Transfer or Cancel your workshop Booking, admin fees may be applied.
-See our Terms & Conditions for details.
+See our terms and conditions for details.